powellcenter-soilcarbon/soilcarbon/pull-requests.md

 # 9.
 ![](site_files/assets/images/pull9.png)

 # All done!
-The maintainers may accept your pull request or respond with questsions.
+The maintainers may accept your pull request or respond with questions.